Shopping for Safe Gluten Free Products – How to Read Food Labels

 The only independent Gluten free Certifiers in the US gfJules

 1) The Gluten Free Certification Organization – probably the most well-known of all the certifiers, currently uses a clear black and white “Certified Gluten Free” mark.
 The GFCO certifies tens of thousands of products in the U.S. and internationally.
 Requirements include gluten testing to less than 10 ppm gluten, even though the FDA only requires less than 20 ppm gluten.
-(Full disclosure: my gfJules products are all certified by the GFCO).
+(Full disclosure: my gfJules products are all certified gluten-free by the GFCO).
 The GFCO is changing its logo by 2022 (see below).

 old-vs-new-GFCO-LOGO-1